ikkentim/SampSharp/README.md

 Known Bugs
 ======
-	-Calling gmx twice will result in all callbacks being called twice.
+	-Calling gmx twice will result in OnGameModeInit being called twice (will be fixed when updating sampgdk).